enitimeago/make-it-mmd/README.md

 - 🌟 **"Make MMD BlendShapes"** helps generate MMD blend shapes based on your avatar's existing facial expressions, without permanently modifying the orignal mesh.
 It comes with a visual editor that lets you edit expressions for each MMD morph at any time.
 - ✏️ **"Avatar Write Defaults"** and **"Remove FX Animator Layers"** helps modify your avatar's FX animator controller to improve MMD compatibility, without permanently modifying the original animator controller.
-- 💌 Plus ~~**Import simple blend shapes** lets you import settings from compatible destructive MMD tools~~, and **Export .unitypackage** helps you easily share blend shape settings, without the risk of sharing your avatar's 3D mesh.
+- 💌 Plus **MMD Scan and Import** lets you import from self-made blend shapes or compatible destructive MMD tools, and **Export .unitypackage** helps you easily share blend shape settings, without the risk of sharing your avatar's 3D mesh.

 ## Old intro, TODO remove